 I've enjoyed listening to them all.
 They each offer a spectacular balance of noise-cancelling capabilities and sound quality performance, and I've been impressed at how these models manage to push audio performance forward.

 But it's not just better ANC performance that's been driving audio developments over the past few months.
 One of the most exciting audio developments this year was the roll out of Qualcomm's aptX Lossless Audio codec.
 Originally announced in 2021, the new codec promises CD-quality sound over Bluetooth wireless connection, which for audio nuts like myself sounds like the holy grail of codecs to free us from lossy compression techniques used to carry audio data over the bandwidth-limited wireless connectivity.

-So it was with eager ears that I took to listening to the NuraTrue Pro earbuds ($329 through NuraSound (opens in new tab)), the first model to be available to me with support for the new aptX Lossless codec.
+So it was with eager ears that I took to listening to the NuraTrue Pro earbuds ($329 through NuraSound, and online retailers including Amazon, and B&H), the first model to be available to me with support for the new aptX Lossless codec.
 Intriguingly though, it wasn't the high-quality audio support that impressed me the most, although it was very welcome and paves the way for audiophile sound quality for the next generation of earbuds.